NBC Insider Exclusive

 NBC Insider Olympics

-Who Will Be on the U.S. Women's Olympic Soccer Team?
+Who Is on the U.S. Women's Olympic Soccer Team?
 USWNT Boasts No Shortage of Star Power

 Led by a wave of new stars like Naomi Girma, Jaedyn Shaw, and Sophia Smith, and a new coach, the women's national squad is a team in transition.